Mike Ford Player Props: Mariners vs. Giants

 Mike Ford At The Plate

-- Ford is hitting .217 with six home runs and three walks.
+- Ford is batting .238 with six home runs and four walks.

+- In 40.0% of his 25 games this season, Ford has picked up at least one hit.
+He's also had four multi-hit games.

-- Ford has driven home a run in eight games this season (33.3%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on one occasion..
+- Ford has driven home a run in eight games this year (32.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.